-Land Use, Land Use Change, and Forestry (LULUCF), is defined as a greenhouse gas inventory sector that covers emissions and removals of greenhouse gases resulting from direct human-induced land use, land-use change, and forestry activities.
+Land Use, Land Use Change, and Forestry (LULUCF), is defined as a greenhouse gas inventory sector that covers reports on emissions and removals of greenhouse gases resulting from direct humaninduced land-use, land-use change, and forestry activities.
 The LULUCF reporting categories include: forest land; cropland; managed agricultural grassland; settlement land; wetlands.
-The emissions are tracked distinctly due to various reasons, such as the natural effects can be relative large (droughts, wildfires, etc.).
+The emissions are tracked distinctly due to various reasons, such as the natural effects can be relative large.
+Emissions and removals from lands exposed to natural disturbances such as wildfires and severe insect infestations, are tracked separately as they can have large impacts on annual emission and removal estimates and their occurrence is outside of human control.

-National and provincial GHG emissions inventories are typically calculated without LULUCF.
+National and provincial GHG emissions inventory totals are reported to the UNFCCC with and without LULUCF.

-Note that emission sources from the agriculture and forestry sectors are accounted for in the National Inventory Report.
-For example, for agriculture emissions included in the inventory include energy use, enteric fermentation, manure management, agricultural soils, field burning of agricultural residues and liming, urea application and other carbon-containing fertilizers.
-However, GHG emissions from and removals by agricultural lands are still reported in the LULUCF sector under the cropland category.
+Note that emission sources from the agriculture and forestry sectors are accounted for in the inventory of emissions.
+For example, agriculture emissions included in the GHG emissions inventory include energy use, enteric fermentation, manure management, agricultural soils, field burning of agricultural residues and liming, urea application and other carbon-containing fertilizers.